Puneet-NJ/Neonflake-assignment/backend/README.md

 ## /showData

 Display the thumbnails along with Title.
-Fetch the image from Cloudinary and display.

 ## /video